Skip to content

 Are you another British national or Commonwealth citizen?

 If you have a form of British nationality which is not British citizenship (e.g. if you are from a UK overseas territory) your rights to housing and benefits are the same as any other non-European foreign national and depend on whether you have been granted indefinite leave or limited leave to be in the UK.
 If you are a British National (Overseas) from Hong Kong you can apply to have your 'no public funds' condition lifted if you are destitute.
-If your application is successful you can apply for housing, help if you homeless and for universal credit or housing benefit to help pay your rent.
+If your application is successful you can apply for housing, help if you are homeless and for universal credit or housing benefit to help pay your rent.

 If you are a Commonwealth citizen with a ‘right of abode’ your rights to housing and benefits are the same as a British citizen.